 Please follow us socially and keep up to date with what we are up to.

-Run Together Mental Health Ambassador and RLAG Running Leader
+Run Together Mental Health Champion and RLAG Running Leader

 Having recently been appointed as a Mental Health Ambassador for England Athletics I wanted to take a moment to explain firstly why I am excited to take on this role and why I hope that sharing my experiences may help other people to see that there is no shame in Mental Health.

 I am no professional, I only speak from my personal experiences and I hope you agree that sometimes these are just as important.
 As many of you will know I blog about my journey and like to be as open and honest as I possibly can, recovery for me has been a rollercoaster and any mental health illness is never black and white, you are never cured but you can take steps to manage your mental health on a daily basis.
 Everything I say and do is to try and show people that they are not alone and there is hope.
 Recovery does exist.

 I wanted to be a Mental Health Ambassador because exercise and more specifically running has helped me through some of my mental health issues.
 Around 11 years ago I was diagnosed with Anorexia, an eating disorder.
 I was ashamed and at the time I didn't really know what was happening, I struggled my way through university, being a perfectionist and pushing away all of my friends in the process, I tried to get help through different treatments and clinics but nothing seemed to work.
 What people might not know is Anorexia has nothing to do with weight or food or wanting to be thin.
 It is everything to do with control, trying to gain control when everything feels a mess.
 My eating disorder was never in isolation but I suffered from anxiety, severe depression, low self esteem and no body confidence.
 When things hit rock bottom I was admitted to an eating disorder clinic to help me get better.
 I dealt with the issues around food and began to explore the causes and root issues to the eating disorder.